 - 8.2.2 The Main Fund contains non-profit policies, including unit-linked and protection business and remains open to new non-profit business. - 8.2.3 The Main Fund is also exposed to the risk arising from the transfer of insurance business from other societies and insurance companies.
-Transfers of such businesses will only be done when the cost of running the acquired business is expected to be lower than the fees and charges paid by the acquired business to Scottish Friendly. - 8.2.4 The Main Fund does operate two subsidiaries both of which are considered strategically important to Scottish Friendly Scottish Friendly Asset Managers Ltd, a subsidiary which undertakes Child Trust Fund and Individual Savings Account - management, and Scottish Friendly Insurance Services Ltd, a subsidiary which undertakes third party administration.
+Transfers of such businesses will only be done when the cost of running the acquired business is expected to be lower than the fees and charges paid by the acquired business to Scottish Friendly and any risks have been assessed as being within Scottish Friendly's agreed risk appetite. - 8.2.4 The Main Fund does operate two subsidiaries both of which are considered strategically important to Scottish Friendly Scottish Friendly Asset Managers Ltd, a subsidiary which undertakes - Child Trust Fund and Individual Savings Account management, and Scottish Friendly Insurance Services Ltd, a subsidiary which undertakes third party administration.
 Both of these subsidiaries provide Scottish Friendly's members with additional financial services products outside the constraints of the friendly society. - 8.2.5 Any profits or losses arising from business risks arising in the Main Fund are currently borne by the Estate of the Main Fund.
 To ensure that these are distributed fairly, the With-Profits Actuary considers each year the extent to which the investment return applied to asset shares should be increased or reduced to reflect these profits or losses.
 While this may change, investment returns have been increased in recent years to reflect a distribution of profits arising from business risks.